ton-community/ton-docs/docs/learn/overviews/addresses.md

-# Smart Contract Address
+# Smart Contract Addresses

-After reading this article you will understand how the actors became smart contracts, what the smart-contract address is in TON, and from which parts it consists.
+This section will detail the specifics of smart contract addresses on TON Blockchain.
+It will also explain how actors are synonymous with smart contracts on TON.

-## Everything is a smart contract
+## Everything is a Smart Contract

-We started from [Actor model](/learn/overviews/ton-blockchain#single-actor).
+On TON, smart contracts are built using the [Actor model](/learn/overviews/ton-blockchain#single-actor).
 In fact, actors in TON are technically represented as smart contracts.
 This means that even your wallet is a simple actor (and smart contract).

-Usually, actor processes incoming messages, changes own internal state and generates some outbound messages as a result.
-That's why every actor (i.e. smart contract) in TON Blockchain must have an _address_ to be possible to receipt message from other actors.
+Typically, actors process incoming messages, change their internal state, and generate outbound messages as a result.
+That's why every actor (i.e., smart contract) on TON Blockchain must have an address so it is able to receive messages from other actors.

 :::info EVM EXPERIENCE
-You probably got used that _Addresses_ are something different from smart contracts in EVM.
-Dive in to the differences by article ["Six unique aspects of TON Blockchain that will surprise Solidity developers"](https://blog.ton.org/six-unique-aspects-of-ton-blockchain-that-will-surprise-solidity-developers) by Tal Kol.
+On the Ethereum Virtual Machine (EVM), addresses are completely separate from smart contracts.
+Feel free to learn more about the differences by reading our article ["Six unique aspects of TON Blockchain that will surprise Solidity developers"](https://blog.ton.org/six-unique-aspects-of-ton-blockchain-that-will-surprise-solidity-developers) by Tal Kol.
 :::

 ## Address of Smart Contract

-Smart contract address in the TON Network always consists of two parts:
+Smart contract addresses operating on TON typically consist of two main components:

-* **(workchain_id)** the workchain ID (a signed 32-bit integer)
+* **(workchain_id)**: denotes the workchain ID (a signed 32-bit integer)

-* **(account_id)** the address of the account (64-512 bits depending on the workchain).
+* **(account_id)** denotes the address of the account (64-512 bits, depending on the workchain)

-Later, in raw address overview we will see how **(workchain_id, account_id)** pair looks like.
+In the raw address overview section of this documentation, we'll discuss how  **(workchain_id, account_id)** pairs present themselves.

-### Workchain ID, Account ID
+### Workchain ID and Account ID

 #### Workchain ID

-[As we've seen before](/learn/overviews/ton-blockchain#workchain-blockchain-with-your-own-rules), there could be up to `2^32` workchains in TON Blockchain.
-By this 32-bit prefix in smart contract address you understand to which workchain it belongs, so that TON will send a message in it.
+[As we've seen before](/learn/overviews/ton-blockchain#workchain-blockchain-with-your-own-rules), it is possible to create as many as `2^32` workchains operating on TON Blockchain.
+We also noted how 32-bit prefix smart contract addresses identify and are linked to smart contract addresses within different workchains.
+This allows smart contracts to send and receive messages to and from different workchains on TON Blockchain.

 Nowadays, only the Masterchain (workchain_id=-1) and occasionally the basic workchain (workchain_id=0) are running in the TON Blockchain.